MrSaturn11/pdf-OCR-tool-multilingual/README.txt

 you can optionally preprocess the image, however this is only recommended if the image is in a bad quality

 how to use
 ----------------------
-put a single PDF file into the pdf in folder run the py file in command line wait for outputted text in text_out you can also view your processed images in img_out
+make sure the working directory has a folder called pdf_in put PDFs into the pdf_in folder run main.py in command line wait for outputted text in text_out you can also view your processed images in img_out